About Dry Grasses Review: Everyone Wants to Matter

 About Dry Grasses is not a comfortable viewing experience.
 It’s a film that wants to make you uncomfortable from its subject matter to the lack of a character arc Samet has (if he has any growth throughout the film it is virtually undetectable).
 The treatment of Sevim and the other students throughout the film is deplorable, not to mention the complete hatred he has for the village he has called home for the past four years.
 It is interesting, however, how all this animosity Samet has for his surroundings really stands as a reflection of his hatred for himself.
 He is unable to act, almost cowardly in his approach to life.
 He is surrounded by children who have their youth and their full lives ahead of them while he withers away in a village unknown to the outside world, helplessly longing to be someone more than who he is.

-About Dry Grasses will be released at at Film Forum (LA) and in select US cities on February 23, 2024.
+About Dry Grasses opened at Film Forum (LA) and in select US cities on February 23, 2024.
+The film will be released in UK cinemas on July 26, 2024.

 READ ALSO